Projects & Studies

 Conveyance improvements for this Little Cypress Creek tributary near Mueschke Road and the Grand Parkway are in design and are expected to go out for bid in 2018.
 Stormwater mitigation for this project will be provided by construction of HCFCD Unit L512-01-00.

-This stormwater detention basin on a 106-acre site south of Kleb Woods is in design.
+This stormwater detention basin on a 106-acre site south of Kleb Woods is under construction in 2018.
 The basin provides mitigation for improvements to HCFCD Unit L112-01-00.

 This stormwater detention basin on a 101-acre site near Bauer-Hockley and Becker roads, west of the confluence of Little Cypress and Cypress creeks, has been previously excavated through excavation and removal contracts.
 A weir connecting the basin to a Little Cypress Creek tributary is in design.